 The SC Public Employee Benefit Authority (PEBA) is offering USC faculty, staff, retirees, COBRA subscribers and their covered spouses whose primary insurance coverage is the Standard Plan or the Savings Plan free preventive worksite screenings.
 Additional costs apply to specific tests (see below).
-Call the Business Office to receive specific costs (803-777-3174).
+Call Financial Services to receive specific costs at 803-777-3174.

 - Liver Profile /Hepatic Function